nicklockwood/iCarousel/README.md

 This is the maximum number of item views (including placeholders) that should be visible in the carousel at once.
 Half of this number of views will be displayed to either side of the currently selected item index.
 Views beyond that will not be loaded until they are scrolled into view.
 This allows for the carousel to contain a very large number of items without adversely affecting performance. iCarousel chooses a suitable default value based on the carousel type, however you may wish to override that value using this property (e.g. if you have implemented a custom carousel type).

+	iCarouselOptionCount

+The number of items to be displayed in the Rotary, Cylinder and Wheel transforms.
+Normally this is calculated automatically based on the view size and number of items in the carousel, but you can override this if you want more precise control of the carousel appearance.
+This property is used to calculate the carousel radius, so another option is to manipulate the radius directly.

     iCarouselOptionArc

 The arc of the Rotary, Cylinder and Wheel transforms (in radians).
 Normally this defaults to 2*M_PI (a complete circle) but you can specify a smaller value, so for example a value of M_PI will create a half-circle or cylinder.
 This property is used to calculate the carousel radius and angle step, so another option is to manipulate those values directly.